-I agree about needing conflict in stories.
-But I try, and I fail.
-I am a nice person.
-Always have been – never in conflicts; same wife for 40 years.
+I agree about needing conflict in my stories.
+But when I try, I fail.
+I am a nice person – always have been.
+Never in conflicts, same wife for 40 years.
 So I struggle having my characters do things I could not imagine doing.
 When I try to include conflict, it comes off like milk toast.

 I encounter lots of filmmakers, fiction writers and business leaders who, like Dan, mistakenly believe that conflict must be big, action packed and extraordinary.

-Then, because their own lives have been relatively happy, kind, and (oh, no!) ordinary, or because they have no desire or ability to write about comic book battles or violent confrontation, these storytellers can’t – or think they can’t – elicit an emotional response in their readers or audiences.
+Then, because their own lives have been relatively happy, kind, and (oh, no!) ordinary, or because they have no desire or ability to write about comic book battles or violent confrontation, these storytellers can’t – or think they can’t – elicit a great enough emotional response in their readers or audiences.

 CONFLICT is simply whatever prevents a character from getting what he wants.